cybearl/genesis/README.md

 It generates a JSON file containing a result for each strategy, the result contains the score of the strategy and other useful data.

-These result files are called pipes, they are used by the SP to weight the strategies.
+These result files are called scores, they are used by the SP to weight the strategies.
-Their default path is `src/systems/generators/pipes/`.
+Their default path is `src/systems/generators/scores/`.

+- `--help` can be used to display the help message.
+- `--show` can be used to display the available data for scoring.

+`WORK IN PROGRESS..`

+From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, generating a JSON file per strategy.

 Can be found inside `src/systems/generators/HSS.ts`.